geozeke/ubuntu/setupguides/vmguide-p3.md

 ## Step - 2:

-You can set up a connection between your Host Machine (Windows) and the Linux Virtual Machine running in VMware Player.
+You can set up a connection between your Host Machine (Windows) and the Linux virtual machine running in VMware Player.
 This will allow you to not only easily move content from the virtual machine to your Windows machine, but it serves as a great backup strategy if you should ever have an issue with your Ubuntu VM.

 ## Step - 3: